Fiber Laser Engraver

 This is an image where the image is shaded in various greytones.
 It is the hardest type of image to get right when engraving, so prepare to spend some time and material on testing.

 Import the image and adjust scale and placing.
 In the first rounds of testing you'll probably want to save time and material by cropping or scaling the image to be very small.
 Then right click the image and choose "Adjust image".
-Then you should copy in parameters for the relevant material/style from the "library" (bottom right), click "edit cut" to see them.
-This can not be done automatically (but tell us if you find a way).
+For several materials, good starting parameters for greyscale images are available in the "library" (bottom right), select the relevant one and click "Assign" to transfer the parameters to the selected layer.
+For some materials it might work well to put down a lightly toned base layer beneath the image.
+You can use the "Adjust image" function to adjust brightness and contrast for best results.

 You can see various examples of engraving in the box on the workspace next to the laser.